OpenSextant/Gazetteer/README.txt

  			to
  				PENTAHO_DI_JAVA_OPTIONS="-Xmx1200m"

- 	2) edit the build.xml
+ 	2) copy or rename build.local.properties to build.properties and edit:
- 	a) set the "opensextant.home" parameter to where you want the Solr gazetteer to be built.
+ 	 	a) set the "kettle.home" parameter to where you installed Kettle from step #1 above
- 	b) set the "NGA_date" and "USGS_date" parameters (see build.xml for details)
+ 		b) set the "NGA_date" and "USGS_date" parameters (see build.properties for details)
- 	c) set the "kettle.home" parameter to where you installed Kettle from step #1 above

  	3) do the build: ant

- 	 This will go fetch the data from the two websites (NGA and USGS), unpack and rename the files and place them in their respective subdirectories of Gazetteer/GazetteerETL/GeoData/.
-It will then the Kettle script (BuildMergedGazetteer.kjb) which will in clean, transform and output the finished gazetteer data in Gazetteer/GazetteerETL/GeoData/Merged/Merged.txt (see Resources/UniversalGazetterModel.xlsx for the structure of this file)
+ 	 This will fetch the data from the two websites (NGA and USGS), unpack and rename the files and place them in their respective subdirectories of Gazetteer/GazetteerETL/GeoData/.
+It will then run the Kettle script (BuildMergedGazetteer.kjb) which will clean, transform and output the finished gazetteer data in Gazetteer/GazetteerETL/GeoData/Merged/MergedGazeteer.txt (see Resources/UniversalGazetterModel.xlsx for the structure of this file)
- When this file is created, build.xml will then create a empty Solr Home, populate it with the contents of Merged.txt, build the required indices and then build the specialized matcher index (the FST) used by the geotagger.
-When that is all done (which can take 1-2 hrs for everything) you will have a ready-to-use OpenSextant gazetteer.
+ 	 Depending on your machine this whole process can take up to 1.5 hrs.

  Structure of Gazetteer Project

  GazetteerETL
  	BuildMergedGazetteer.kjb - the Kettle Job that does everything, it runs the Transformations below.
- 	NGA to Universal.ktr - Kettle Transformation that cleans and transforms the NGA gazeteer data into GeoData/Merged/NGA.txt USGS to Universal.ktr - Kettle Transformation that cleans and transforms the USGS gazeteer data into GeoData/Merged/USGS.txt
+ 	NGA to Universal.ktr - Kettle Transformation that cleans and transforms the NGA gazetteer data into GeoData/Merged/NGA.txt USGS to Universal.ktr - Kettle Transformation that cleans and transforms the USGS gazetteer data into GeoData/Merged/USGS.txt
- 	AdHoc to Universal.ktr - Kettle Transformation that cleans and transforms the user defined gazeteer data into GeoData/Merged/AdHoc.txt
+ 	AdHoc to Universal.ktr - Kettle Transformation that cleans and transforms the user defined gazetteer data into GeoData/Merged/AdHoc.txt
- 	EstimateBiases.ktr - Kettle Transformation that merges results of above three Transformations and adds some needed statistical mesasures to each gazetteer record.
+ 	EstimateBiases.ktr - Kettle Transformation that merges results of above three Transformations and adds some needed statistical measures to each gazetteer record.

  	GeoData - input (raw) gazetteer data
 		AdHoc - An Excel spreadsheet with few entries to patch a hole in the big official gazetteers.
-Also, an example of adding your own gazeetter data
+Also, an example of adding your own gazetteer data
- 		NGA - The data from NGA GeoNames (http://earth-info.nga.mil/gns/html/namefiles.htm) the "World File" USGS - The data from USGS GNIS (http://geonames.usgs.gov/domestic/download_data.htm) in three separate files:
+ 		NGA - The data from NGA GeoNames (http://earth-info.nga.mil/gns/html/namefiles.htm), the "World File" USGS - The data from USGS GNIS (http://geonames.usgs.gov/domestic/download_data.htm) in three separate files:
  			a) The "National File" (could also use one of the single state files)
  			b) The "Government Units" Topical Gazetteer
  			c) The "All Names" Topical gazetteer

 	lib - a couple of jars we use in the processing

- 	Logs - empty directory where output logs go.
+ 	Logs - directory where output logs go.
 Each of the data transformation steps (NGA,USGS and AdHoc) will create logs for any duplicate and error(malformed/invalid) records found.

 	Resources - data used in the cleaning, transformation and statistical estimation processes

-solr - this directory contains an empty solr home which is copied and populated by the build process to create a ready-to-run solr based gazetteer